 - a longer warranty

-Basically, the F80 is a stronger, heavier-duty machine.
+Basically, the F80 is a more powerful and sophisticated treadmill.

 If you’re stuck between these 2 models, think about what type of workouts you’ll be doing and how many people will likely be using it in your home.